Student Statement of Rights

 Late assignments will have 5% per day deducted from the final assignment mark (e.g. If an assignment is out of 10 marks, and it is handed in late by one day, there will be 0.5 mark deducted from the total mark given by the instructor).
 Extensions may be granted at the discretion of the instructor and a request for an extension must be submitted to the instructor with notice (it cannot be submitted on the day that the assignment is due).
 An assignment will be considered late if it is handed in past the time established by the instructor, or if no time is established, then 5pm on the day it is due.

-All assignments and components of a course worth 20% or more of the total grade, must be successfully submitted and completed in each course at Rhodes Wellness College.
-Students, who are unable to complete the course requirements due to medical or personal circumstances, are responsible for making alternate arrangements with their instructor or the Director of Education and providing supporting evidence that may be requested by Rhodes Wellness College.
+All assignments and components of a course worth 20% or more of the total grade must be successfully submitted and completed in each course at Rhodes Wellness College.
+Students, who are unable to complete the course requirements due to medical or personal circumstances, are responsible for making alternative arrangements with their instructor or the Director of Education and provide supporting evidence that may be requested by Rhodes Wellness College.

-- Any student whose attendance falls below 90%, will receive an initial attendance warning via email by the instructor.
+- Any student whose attendance falls below 90%, may receive an initial attendance warning via email by the instructor.

-- Any student whose attendance falls below 85% will receive an official written attendance warning by the Academic Advisor Administrator which will remind the student that they need to maintain attendance of at minimum 80% to pass the course.
+- Any student whose attendance falls below 85% may receive an official written attendance warning which will remind the student that they need to maintain attendance of a minimum 80% to pass the course.

-a) The request will be reviewed by the Academic Advisor or the Director of Education to determine whether the absence will be excused.
-The student will be advised in writing within 5 business days of their request of the determination.
+- The request will be reviewed by the Education or Student Services Advisor or the Director of Education to determine whether an additional 5% leniency will be granted.
+The student will be advised in writing within 5 business days of receipt of their request with the determination.

-c) If the absence is excused the student must make arrangements with their instructor(s) and/or the Academic Advisor, to ensure that the student meets the class learning objectives and meets all class requirements.
+- Regardless of the reason for the absence, the student must make arrangements with their instructor(s) and/or the Education or Student Services Advisor, to ensure that the student meets the class learning objectives and meets all class requirements.
 This can be achieved through make-up assignments, presentations, additional homework, additional individual instruction, or similar methods to ensure the class learning objectives are met.

-- Regardless of whether a student receives approval for one or more excused absences, due to the experiential learning style that Rhodes Wellness College incorporates, the student will not be able to pass a course they are enrolled in where their final attendance for the course, including excused absences, is below 75%.
+- Due to the experiential learning style that Rhodes Wellness College incorporates, the student will not be able to pass a course they are enrolled in where their final attendance for the course, including any approved leniency, is below 75%.
+Under exceptional and rare circumstances, the Director of Education or President may at their sole discretion provide additional or alternate “make-up” time to satisfy the minimum 75% attendance needed to pass a course.
+Make-up time may include make-up assignments, presentations, additional homework, additional individual instruction, or similar methods.

 - When a student repeats a course that they did not pass due to attendance reasons, and subsequently passes the course, their attendance associated with the time they failed the course will not be utilized in any aggregate (cumulative) attendance calculation, and only their attendance for the course retaken that resulted in a pass will count towards aggregate (cumulative) attendance.

-- Students who fail two or more courses due to attendance, where reasons do not include those cited in clause “4” above, will be placed automatically on Academic Probation and will be required to meet Rhodes Wellness College’s Academic Advisor and/or the Director of Education to review the reasons behind the student’s attendance and to formulate a plan that will help the student meet the college’s required attendance rate.
+- Students who fail two or more courses due to attendance, where reasons do not include those cited in clause “4” above, may be placed automatically on Academic Probation and be required to meet Rhodes Wellness College’s Education or Student Services Advisor and/or the Director of Education to review the reasons behind the student’s attendance and to formulate a plan that will help the student meet the College’s required attendance rate.

-9. Students who have previously been on Academic Probation due to attendance reasons and subsequently fail a course due to attendance reasons, will once again be placed on Academic Probation and will be required to meet the college’s attendance policy requirements for the subsequent three courses in order to be removed from Academic Probation.
-Students who do not meet the college’s attendance requirements over the subsequent three courses will be subject to dismissal.
+- Students who have previously been on Academic Probation due to attendance reasons and subsequently fail a course due to attendance reasons, will once again be placed on Academic Probation and will be required to meet the College’s attendance policy requirements for the subsequent three courses in order to be removed from Academic Probation.
+Students who do not meet the College’s attendance requirements over the subsequent three courses will be subject to dismissal.

 - Anytime a student is placed on Academic Probation due to attendance reasons, communication will be delivered to the student in writing and a record of the same will be placed in the student’s file.

 - Rhodes Wellness College will follow its Code of Conduct and Dismissal Policy when dismissing a student due to attendance reasons.
-Students may also follow Rhodes Wellness College’s Dispute Resolution Policy if they disagree of any outcome in relation to the college’s Attendance Policy.
+Students may also follow Rhodes Wellness College’s Dispute Resolution Policy if they disagree with any outcome in relation to the College’s Attendance Policy.

-b) For any potential sustained absence, student must contact the Academic Advisor to make appropriate arrangements that may include either withdrawal from the course and/or a request for a Leave of Absence.
+- For any potential sustained absence, students must contact the Education or Student Services Advisor to make appropriate arrangements that may include either withdrawal from the course and/or a request for a Leave of Absence.
 Please see Rhodes Wellness College’s Leave of Absence Policy for details.

 Camera & Headphone Policy